RUSHIPATIL2003/resume_parser/replit.md

 None specified yet.

 ## Recent Changes
-- **Nov 25, 2024**: Initial Replit setup
+- **Nov 25, 2024**: GitHub import successfully completed
   - Configured Python 3.11 environment
-  - Installed all dependencies (FastAPI, Groq, SQLAlchemy, etc.)
+  - Installed all dependencies (FastAPI, Groq, SQLAlchemy, Tesseract, etc.)
   - Set up SQLite database for development
-  - Configured Groq API integration
+  - Configured Groq API integration with user-provided API key
   - Created workflow for FastAPI server on port 5000
+  - Configured autoscale deployment for production
   - Server successfully running and accessible
+  - Web interface verified and working

+## Deployment
+The application is configured for autoscale deployment on Replit.
+To deploy:
+1. Click the "Deploy" button in Replit
+2. The app will automatically scale based on traffic
+3. Uses the same environment variables (GROQ_API_KEY is already configured as a secret)

 ## Known Issues
-- Using SQLite instead of PostgreSQL (user didn't have database provisioning permissions)
+- Using SQLite instead of PostgreSQL (database provisioning not available)
-- LSP diagnostics showing some import warnings (non-critical)
+- Minor 404 error in browser console (non-critical, doesn't affect functionality)

 ## Future Enhancements
 - PostgreSQL integration for production